Machine Head (band): Musical style and influences

-Machine Head has been mainly described as groove metal, thrash metal, heavy metal, nu metal, and alternative metal.
-The band is influenced by Californian thrash metal bands such as Metallica, Exodus, Slayer and Testament, traditional heavy metal bands as Iron Maiden, crossover thrash bands Suicidal Tendencies and Cro-Mags, groove metal bands Pantera, Exhorder and Fear Factory, and grunge bands Nirvana, Soundgarden and Alice in Chains.
+Machine Head has been described as groove metal, thrash metal, nu metal, alternative metal, or heavy metal in general.
+The band is influenced by Californian thrash metal bands such as Metallica, Exodus, Slayer and Testament, traditional heavy metal bands as Iron Maiden, crossover thrash bands Suicidal Tendencies and Cro-Mags, groove metal bands Pantera, Exhorder and Fear Factory, and grunge bands Nirvana, Soundgarden and Alice in Chains, as well as Sepultura, Biohazard and Rage Against the Machine.
 Machine Head is considered to be one of the pioneering bands in the new wave of American heavy metal, as well as part of the second wave of thrash metal bands from the 1990s.

 Their early albums Burn My Eyes and The More Things Change... show a groove metal and thrash metal approach, similar to bands like Pantera and Exhorder.
 The albums also featured technical drumming by Chris Kontos and Dave McClain.
 The band changed their musical direction for the albums The Burning Red (1999) and Supercharger (2001), which have been described as displaying a nu metal sound.
 These albums featured rapping by Robb Flynn and simpler guitar riffs, but retaining part of their aggressive sound.
 This change in direction resulted in criticism from many fans because of the popularity of nu metal at the time.
-Machine Head returned to the groove metal and thrash metal sound of the first two albums with Through the Ashes of Empires (2004).
+Machine Head returned to the groove metal and thrash metal sound of the first two albums with Through the Ashes of Empires (2003).

 Machine Head increased the complexity and technicality in their sound for the next album, The Blackening, which partially changes the sound of their first 5 albums in favor of a more classic heavy metal and thrash metal oriented sound, with fully complex song structures and guitar riffs.
 Unto the Locust features heavier, faster and more complex riffs by both Flynn and Phil Demmel, influenced by classical music, and supported by fast and complex drum patterns by McClain.
 This is also the first Machine Head's record to include blast beats.

+A trademark of Machine Head is Flynn's use of natural harmonics in riffs.
+Flynn explained his use of harmonics was a happy accident: trying to learn DRI riffs but being unaware of the concept of audio feedback, he emulated it using harmonics.

 Flynn makes use of different vocal styles including yelling, raspy singing, clean vocals, screams and death growls; Flynn himself has jokingly called his own singing style "barking in key".